2018 United States House of Representatives elections in Massachusetts: District 9

 The 9th congressional district is located in eastern Massachusetts, including Cape Cod and the South Coast.
 It contains all of Barnstable, Dukes and Nantucket counties and parts of Bristol and Plymouth counties.
-The district has a PVI of D+4.
-The incumbent is Democrat Bill Keating, who has represented the district since 2013 and previously represented the 10th district from 2011 to 2013.
+The district had a PVI of D+4.
+The incumbent was Democrat Bill Keating, who had represented the district since 2013, and previously represented the 10th district from 2011 to 2013.
 He was re-elected with 56% of the vote in 2016.

 Democratic primary

-Bill Cimbrelo, a businessman and former environmental chemist from Osterville, has announced that he plans to challenge Keating in the September primary.
+Bill Cimbrelo, a businessman and former environmental chemist from Osterville, announced that he planned to challenge Keating in the September primary.
 Cimbrelo previously ran for U.S. Senate against former senator Scott Brown in 2012 as an independent candidate.

 Primary results

 Republican primary

 Peter Tedeschi sought the Republican nomination; he is the former CEO of Tedeschi Food Shops.